 Someone who downloaded your eBook but never opened it and didn’t interact with any follow-up emails will have a lower score than someone who downloads the ebook, signs up to a webinar, and then visits the pricing page of your website.

 When the lead reaches a predefined score, your marketing department can send them to your sales team, who will begin the final stage of the conversion process.
 This saves time as sales reps do not waste energy on leads that are unlikely to convert.

 CRM software also has sales force automation features that can improve sales team processes and reducing the chance of errors.

 Imagine a prospect requests a call-back on your website.
 The CRM can log this information and alert a rep that they need to take a particular action.
-When the rep makes the call, they can note that they performed the task within the CRM.
+When the rep receives the notification and makes the call, they can note that they performed the task within the CRM.

 Not only does sales force automation ensure that the sales call is made at the right time, but it also stops the lead from getting multiple calls from different reps who were unaware that someone had already taken action.